-"Retail customer" is defined in new Advisers Act $\int 211(g)(2)$ as "a natural person, or the legal representative of such natural person, who (A) receives personalized investment advice about securities from a broker-dealer or investment adviser; and (B) uses such advice primarily for personal, family, or household purposes."8 The Study acknowledges that the definition does not differentiate among investors on the basis of their wealth or investment experience.9 In the Study, the Staff also notes that it is concerned about communications with prospective customers to the extent they are not considered "retail customers," but then notes that the SEC's "anti-fraud authority under both Advisers Act Sections 206(1) and (2) and Securities Exchange Act of 1934 (the Exchange Act) Section 10(b) extends to fraudulent recommendations and other communications made to both existing and prospective clients and customers," thereby providing ample protection to prospective retail customers.
-The Staff also suggests that the SEC "could consider whether the uniform fiduciary standard should also be extended to persons other than retail customers that may also benefit from... the standard."11
+Retail Customers.
+"Retail customer" is defined in new Advisers Act Section 211(g)(2) as "a natural person, or the legal representative of such natural person, who (A) receives personalized investment advice about securities from a broker-dealer or investment adviser; and (B) uses such advice primarily for personal, family, or household purposes."6 The Study acknowledges that the definition does not differentiate among investors on the basis of their wealth or investment experience.7 In the Study, the Staff also notes that it is concerned about communications with prospective customers to the extent they are not considered "retail customers," but then continues on to note that the SEC's "anti-fraud authority under both Advisers Act Sections 206(1) and (2) and Securities Exchange Act of 1934 (Exchange Act) Section 10(b) extends to fraudulent recommendations and other communications made to both existing and prospective clients and customers," thereby providing ample protection to prospective retail customers.8 The Staff also suggests that the SEC "could consider whether the uniform fiduciary standard should also be extended to persons other than retail customers that may also benefit from . . . the standard."9

-The Study does not address comments from various firms that the concept of "retail customer" ought to be reconciled with institutional suitability principles and the designation of wealthy individuals (i.e., with assets of \$50 million or more) as institutional clients under the Financial
+The Study does not address comments from various firms that the concept of "retail customer" ought to be reconciled with institutional suitability principles and the designation of wealthy individuals (i.e., with assets of \$50 million or more) as institutional clients under FINRA rules approved by the SEC.
+Rather, the SEC Staff notes that the definition does not distinguish among investors based on wealth.
+In addition, the proposed extension of the proposed uniform fiduciary standard to prospective customers is problematic since firms may not have gathered complete information about certain customers, and there should not be an expectation that a firm is providing